nf-core/taxprofiler/docs/usage/tutorials.md

 The tutorial will use Docker, however you can simply replace references to `docker` with `conda`, `singularity`, or `apptainer` accordingly.

 #### Data

-The tutorial will require a minimum of 2GB hard drive space.

 First we will make a directory to run the whole tutorial in.